 The Deaconess Department of Family Medicine offers an ACGME accredited Geriatric Fellowship accepting a maximum of two fellows per year.
 We participate fully in the National Resident Matching Program (NRMP).
-Applicants must be eligible for board certification in either Family Medicine or Internal Medicine to be considered.
+Applicants must be eligible for ABMS board certification in either Family Medicine or Internal Medicine to be considered.
 At a minimum, this requires successful completion of 36 months of an ACGME-accredited US-based residency in Family Medicine or Internal Medicine or meet criteria for reciprocity based on ABFM and ABIM guidelines.
 U.S. citizen or permanent resident alien status required.
 We do not sponsor J-1 or H-1B visas.

 It is the mission of the Deaconess Geriatric Medicine Fellowship to develop competent and compassionate geriatricians through excellence and innovation in medical education, clinical practice, scholarship, and community service.

 Della Dillard, MD – Program Director

-- To promote life-long learning and wellness through a curriculum that is innovative, flexible, and sensitive to the needs of fellows and the community.
+- To promote life-long learning and wellness through a geriatric curriculum that is innovative, flexible, and sensitive to the needs of fellows and the community.

-- To train fellows to consistently deliver quality patient care that is comprehensive, evidence-based, and cost-conscious.
+- To train fellows to consistently deliver quality geriatric patient care that is comprehensive, evidence-based, and cost-conscious.

-- To provide patient-centered care through a team based approach that is coordinated, accessible, and personalized.
+- To provide geriatric patient-centered care through a team based approach that is coordinated, accessible, and personalized.

 - To encourage scholarship with a focus on quality improvement while being critical consumers of research.